 - If you think you are in an abusive relationship, get help immediately.
-Call 911 or Campus Security at 651-696-6555.
+Call 911, call Campus Security at 651-696-6555, or visit the Campus Security website.
 Don’t keep your concerns to yourself.

-- Talk to someone you trust like a friend, a member of the Sexual Assault & Harassment Support Team, or a confidential resource.
+- Talk to someone you trust like a friend, a member of the Sexual Assault & Harassment Support Team (SAST), or a confidential resource.

 Think about ways to reduce your risk of violence.
 This means thinking about what to do, where to go for help, and who to call ahead of time.